MarkusMaiwald/fermat-wiki/en/Chapter/fermat-local-chapter.md

 The software, the network, the chapters and the real people are decentralized and distributed.
 The network consists of hardware nodes providing services and connectivity to IoP apps.
 To organize the large amount of people expected to join, we propose the development of a dense structure of local trusted nodes \(of hardware and people\) that constitute a distributed federation of localized chapters that successfully implement the Internet of People with the highest atomicity possible.
 The division into local chapters around the globe ensures resilience against centralization and censorship.
 With distributed chapters there is no single point of failure.

 _It also allows for the possibility of creating and maintaining sustainable communities, socially and economically independent and yet interconnected.
 The resulting regionalization is fundamental to adapt the global concept to each group of people with specific and distinct characteristics, letting the system adapt to each niche discovered \(use case\) and to each idiosyncrasy \(region, ethnicity or national identity\)._
-The sustainability at every level of the organisation is a key to ensure scalability and natural growth.
+The sustainability and decentralization at every level of the Fermat Federation is a key to ensure scalability and natural growth.

 The chapters will be build under certain guidelines and conditions defined by the Fermat Foundation that is responsible for the implementation of the Fermat project, and their activities being in accordance with the Fermat Vision and the blockchain voters.